 Cronkite’s assessment purportedly came as an epiphany to President Lyndon Johnson, who is said to have snapped off the television in the Oval Office and muttered to an aide or aides:

 “If I’ve lost Cronkite, I’ve lost Middle America.”

 Or something to that effect.
 Versions vary.

 But Johnson did not see Cronkite’s program when it aired that evening.

-: "Today you are 51, John.
-That is the magic number that every man of politics prays for -- a simple majority.
-Throughout the years we have worked long and hard -- and I might say late -- trying to maintain it, too.”
+He was in Austin, Texas, at a black-tie birthday party for a political ally, Gov. John Connally.
+About the time Cronkite was pronouncing the war a “stalemate” – a characterization that was hardly novel in early 1968 – Johnson was poking fun about Connally’s advancing age, saying: “Today you are 51, John.
+That is the magic number that every man of politics prays for – a simple majority.
+Throughout the years we have worked long and hard – and I might say late – trying to maintain it, too.”

 In the days and weeks that followed, Johnson was adamant in defending his administration’s war policy, repeatedly making clear in effect that he had not been swayed by the anchorman’s talk of “stalemate.”

 In mid-March 1968, for example, Johnson told business leaders meeting in Washington, D.C.: “We must meet our commitments in the world and in Vietnam.
-We shall and we are going to win. … I don’t want a man in here to go back home thinking otherwise -- we are going to win.”
+We shall and we are going to win. … I don’t want a man in here to go back home thinking otherwise – we are going to win.”